How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 Begin by creating a simple incident.

-Both the SLA records must be synced to the Jira instance.
+Both SLA records sync to the Jira instance.

 Conclusion

 Want to know if Exalate is the right solution for your business?
-It is just a click away
+Book a demo to discuss your requirements with an integration engineer.

 Recommended Reading: